Why do we do projects?

 Virtual Reality Mission Statment: The SPEX VR team is dedicated to creating interactive VR experiences involving space!
 Last semester we demoed a planetarium in VR and are looking forward to extending the knowledge gained regarding sky spheres, orbital mechanics, lighting, gravity, etc., in the Unreal Engine for our next experience.
 We will be utilizing the newly released Unreal Engine 5 to test and develop our ideas.
 We are excited to continue testing the limits of what is possible in VR!

 High Altitude Balloon

 A quick-to-develop testbed

-Rocket Nozzle Analysis and Design
+Rocket Nozzle Analysis and Design (past project)

 The Rocket Nozzle Analysis and Design team designs, fabricates and tests various nozzles for the purpose of education and integration with other SPEX projects in the future.
 The team measures the thrust and perform data analysis to compare experimental results to computational results.